-The lateral femoral cutaneous nerve is a pure sensory nerve vulnerable to compression as it passes from the lumbosacral plexus, towards the inguinal ligament, and into the subcutaneous tissue of the anterior thigh.
+The lateral femoral cutaneous nerve is a pure sensory nerve vulnerable to compression as it passes from the lumbosacral plexus towards the inguinal ligament and into the subcutaneous tissue of the anterior thigh.
 Meralgia paresthetica is a clinical condition that involves pain and dysesthesia in the anterolateral thigh associated with compression of the lateral femoral cutaneous nerve.
 Meralgia paresthetica is also known as Bernhardt Roth syndrome, lateral femoral cutaneous nerve syndrome, or lateral femoral cutaneous neuralgia.

 Iatrogenic causes due to surgical intervention or direct nerve injury include hip replacement surgery, spine surgery, laparoscopic inguinal repair, pelvic osteotomy, surgery in the area of the anterior superior iliac spine, iliac crest bone graft harvesting, acetabular fracture surgery, laparoscopic myomectomy, laparoscopic cholecystectomy, vein harvesting for coronary bypass surgeries, or bariatric surgery.

 The LFCN is derived from a combination of lumbar nerve roots (posterior divisions of L2/L3 spinal nerves) and sometimes adjacent peripheral nerves.
 It emerges from the lateral aspect of the psoas muscle, passes under the iliac fascia, then crosses the anterior surface of the iliacus muscle as it travels toward the anterior superior iliac spine.
 It then passes under, through, or above the inguinal ligament and divides distally into the anterior and posterior divisions.
-The anterior branch provides sensory innervation of the anterior thigh to knee, while the posterior branch provides innervation from the lateral thigh to greater trochanter.
+The anterior branch provides sensory innervation of the anterior thigh to the knee, while the posterior branch provides innervation from the lateral thigh to the greater trochanter.
 The LFCN passes under the inguinal ligament in most patients but may enter the thigh lateral to the anterior superior iliac spine or in a more medial position near the inguinal ligament insertion on the pubis in a small fraction of patients.

 Injury to the lateral femoral cutaneous nerve occurs due to external compression or from internal pressure such as from obesity, pregnancy, or tumors.
 Injury may also occur during surgery as the nerve enters the anterior thigh past the inguinal ligament.
-Metabolic causes from diabetes, alcoholism, or lead poisoning may also result in an isolated nerve injury.
-Diabetic nerve injury of the LFCN may occur due to swelling from decreased axoplasmic transport, or from impaired sodium-potassium ATP activity via the sorbitol pathway activation by glucose.
+Metabolic causes from diabetes, alcohol, or lead poisoning may also result in an isolated nerve injury.
+Diabetic nerve injury of the LFCN may occur due to swelling from decreased axoplasmic transport or impaired sodium-potassium ATP activity via the sorbitol pathway activation by glucose.

 Patients commonly present with causalgia or burning pain, paresthesias, and hypesthesia over the upper lateral thigh.
 Symptoms are typically unilateral.
 Onset is usually subacute over days to weeks.
 Patients will typically point to or rub their outer thigh when describing symptoms and may have associated hair loss over the area secondary to repeated rubbing.
 Symptoms are typically unchanged from seating or standing position.
-However, symptoms may be associated with prolonged hip extension, such as during walking or rising from a seated position or from prolonged standing.
+However, symptoms may be associated with prolonged hip extension, such as walking or rising from a seated position or prolonged standing.
 Symptoms may also be relieved by hip flexion movements such as sitting.
-More rarely, symptoms are worsened by the valsalva maneuver or other causes of increased intra-abdominal pressure.
+More rarely, symptoms are worsened by the Valsalva maneuver or other causes of increased intra-abdominal pressure.

 Pertinent history includes tight-fitting clothing, recent trauma, recent weight gain, or pregnancy.
 The area of paresthesia or numbness is usually able to be distinguished on the exam.
 Symptoms are purely sensory since the LFCN does not contain motor fibers.

-Diagnostic maneuvers include the pelvic compression test in which the patient lies on their unaffected side and the examiner applies downward pressure on the patient’s ilium/pelvis for approximately 45 seconds.
+Diagnostic maneuvers include the pelvic compression test in which the patient lies on their unaffected side, and the examiner applies downward pressure on the patient’s ilium/pelvis for approximately 45 seconds.
 A test is positive if symptoms are reduced and has a reported sensitivity and specificity of 95% and 93%, respectively.
 Findings not associated with meralgia paresthetica include motor deficits, abnormal lower extremity reflexes, other sensory losses outside the LFCN distribution, or other neurologic symptoms.

 Diagnosis is based primarily on the history and physical exam, including purely sensory neurological changes without motor involvement in the anatomical location of the upper thigh.
 Evaluation should include a complete lower extremity neurologic examination.
-Deficiencies may be noted with pinprick and light touch over an approximately 10" x 6” oval area over the anterolateral thigh, however, deficiencies may also be noted more anteriorly or medially based on a patient’s specific anatomy.
+Deficiencies may be noted with pinprick, and light touch over an approximately 10" x 6” oval area over the anterolateral thigh; however, deficiencies may also be noted more anteriorly or medially based on a patient’s specific anatomy.
 A lower extremity neurologic exam is normal with preserved deep tendon reflexes, motor strength, negative straight leg raise, and without sacroiliac, back, or hip abnormalities.

-Plain radiographs are not required in the diagnosis given a consistent history and physical exam.
-Electrodiagnostic studies for the LFCN produce variable results, are difficult to perform on overweight patients, and are typically not indicated in the diagnosis unless being used to rule out radiculopathy or plexopathy.
+Plain radiographs are not required in the diagnosis, given a consistent history and physical exam.
+Electrodiagnostic studies for the LFCN produce variable results, are difficult to perform on overweight patients, and are typically not indicated in the diagnosis unless used to rule out radiculopathy or plexopathy.
 Nerve blockade via injection of the lateral femoral cutaneous nerve (in which relief of pain confirms the diagnosis) is rarely used for diagnosis to distinguish from lumbosacral root pain.

 The clinician may consider blood tests if a metabolic etiology is suspected.
 Imaging studies such as a pelvic x-ray may be indicated if a tumor or osteoarthritis is suspected.
 Likewise, an ultrasound or MRI may be ordered to investigate for a pelvic or retroperitoneal tumor.